 - To become a member of InterNACHI, Home Inspectors can pay either $49/month or $499/year.

-- There is an option for InterNACHI members to become Certified Professional Inspectors® at no additional cost, after they have completed additional certification requirements.
+- There is an option for InterNACHI members to become Certified Professional Inspectors® at no additional cost after they have completed additional certification requirements.

 American Home Inspectors Training (AHIT)